nobody-famous/alive/README.md

 An attempt to create a Common Lisp extension for VSCode.
 It's still a work in progress, though getting better.

 The name is partly a self-deprecating take on SLIME's name, but also reflects the goal of the project which is to reach Minimum Viable Product status.
-For VSCode language extensions, there is a lot that is expected for the bare minimum, including formatting, code completion, syntax highlighting, etc. Being a Lisp environment, having REPL integration is required.
-Without that, it's not viable.
+For VSCode language extensions, there is a lot that is expected for the bare minimum, including formatting, code completion, syntax highlighting, etc.

 The LSP server that the extension relies on currently only supports SBCL.
 The extension isn't intended to be compiler-specific, but it is at the moment.
-There server can be found here, https://github.com/nobody-famous/alive-lsp
+The server can be found here, https://github.com/nobody-famous/alive-lsp

 ## Features